The 7 Most Photographed Places in Big Sur, CA

 Stretching their beautiful large heads to the sun, the flowers cluster along a bubbling stream.
 The tiny creek seems to talk to every white bloom before rushing through a sandy beach, nestled behind the valley, to the ocean.

 TIP: The best time to photograph this secluded area of Big Sur is early in the morning or late in the afternoon.
-During the day, the valley often hosts way too many flower lovers that can’t wait to capture the natural beauty around with their cameras or phones.
+During the day, the valley often hosts way too many flower lovers that can’t wait to capture the natural beauty of one of the most charming California parks.

 5. Pfeiffer Beach

-Those who’ve ever been or planned to travel to Big Sur are fully aware of the photogenic appeal of Pfeiffer Beach.
+Those who’ve been to Big Sur are fully aware of the photogenic appeal of Pfeiffer Beach.
 Famous for its purple sand scattered along a tiny creek, the area is a primary destination for local and visiting photographers alike.

-The professionals and shutterbugs gather in the area mostly during sunset or sunrise when the vibrant tones embrace distinctive rock formations towering over the beach.
+Professionals and shutterbugs gather in the area normally during sunset or sunrise when the vibrant tones embrace distinctive rock formations towering over the beach.
 Winter months bring the most profound colors to the coastline.

-The Best Time to Photograph: So if you’re a professional photographer, make sure to shoot the splendid Keyhole Arch that gives a remarkable light show in this area of Big Sur anytime from November through January.
+The Best Time to Photograph: Whether you’re a professional photographer or hobbyist, make sure to shoot the splendid Keyhole Arch that gives a remarkable light show in this area of Big Sur any time from November through January.

 California, the most photographed places - Roads and Destinations